The Importance of G.I. Joe Accessories for Collectors

 Engine covers

 Vehicles like the H.I.S.S.
 Tank have tons of removable parts.
+Collecting these pieces can be just as rewarding as gathering figure accessories.

 🧍 Figure-Specific Pieces

-Unique items sculpted just for one character:
+These are unique items sculpted just for one character.
+Examples include:

 Cobra Commander’s helmet variants